exercism/python/reference/exercise-concepts/binary-search-tree.md

 - [Integer comparison][integer-comparison]: concept required to solve the exercise
 - [Recursion][recursion]: recursion is a core concept in this exercise
 - [Lists][lists]: knowledge of lists and iteration on lists is required for this exercise
-- [Conditional structures][conditional-structures]: knowledge of conditional conceptis and `if...else` statements are required
+- [Conditional structures][conditional-structures]: knowledge of conditional concepts and `if...else` statements are required
 - [Methods of list][methods-of-list]: the use of methods of list could be useful in this exercise.
 Methods like `append`, `pop`...